hannahfligel/weekend-react-gallery/README.md

 - Material UI

 ## Acknowledgment
-- Thanks to Dev, my instructor at Prime Digital Academy for assigning this fun and challenging project, and to the incredible and inspiring Ionian cohort!
-Also huge thanks to my partner Stav, for all the support and encouragement along the way.
+- Thanks to Dev, my instructor at Prime Digital Academy for assigning this fun and challenging project and to the incredible and inspiring Ionian cohort!
+Also, huge thanks to my partner Stav for all the support and encouragement along the way.